Mosquito Prevention Requires Diligence | Allgood Pest Solutions

 “Over the last few years, the U.S. has had increased cases of mosquito-borne illnesses such as the West Nile Virus and other exotic diseases such as dengue fever and Chikungunya threaten our shores,” said AMCA Technical Advisor Joe Conlon.

 More than an annoyance at your weekend barbecue, mosquitoes, or rather the illnesses they spread, are dangerous.
 For 2014, the CDC reported 13 cases of West Nile virus in Georgia and 16 cases in Tennessee.
-While that is relatively low compared to California, Texas and several other states, the statistics show that mosquito-borne illnesses are present in our region and demand our attention.
+While that is relatively low compared to Georgia and Tennessee, Texas and several other states, the statistics show that mosquito-borne illnesses are present in our region and demand our attention.
 Itchy mosquito bites are par for the course this time of year but we must recognize that the threat for more serious health risks exists.

 So how do you reduce the threat and prevent mosquitoes from taking over your backyard or carrying away your firstborn?
 Serious mosquito prevention takes time and diligence.